turian/audio-discrimination-crowdsource/README-spec.md

 Note that we expect no more than 10 simultaneous users.
 This app will never require scalability, so don't optimize for scale.

+## Experiment Types

+There are currently two types of experiments.
+The first (2AFC) was the one originally spec'ed.
+Here are their names:

+* 2AFC
+* A/B

+Each experiment has a separate landing page.

 ## Workflows

 ### User Auth Workflow